Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Model and Symmetries

 After a canonical transformation $\hat{c}_{\i}^{\dagger} \rightarrow \text{i} \hat{c}_{\i}^{\dagger}$ on one sublattice, the hopping operator can be written as

-and the $\mathrm{O}(2N)$ symmetry becomes obvious.
-Because of this symmetry, the model is free of a sign problem for odd values of $N$ \cite{Li16}.
+thereby revealing the $\mathrm{O}(2N)$ symmetry.
+Because of the latter, the model is free of a sign problem for odd values of $N$ \cite{Li16}.
 For even $N$, time-reversal symmetry is sufficient to show the absence of a sign problem \cite{Wu04}.
 In the case of $N=2$ considered here, the spin operators and the Anderson pseudospin operators \cite{Anderson58} are the infinitesimal generators of the $\mathrm{SO}(4)$ symmetry.
 They are defined by